flying7eleven/i3-tomaatti/README.md

 command=tomaatti
 ```

-To ensure that the notification about an ended time periode will displayed correctly, add the following line to your i3 configuration:
+Since tomaatti uses Tkinter for showing that a work or break period ended, it is recommended to add the following line to your i3 configuration to ensure the notification
+will be displayed correctly:
 ```
 for_window [title="(?i)tomaatti" class="(?i)tk"] floating enable move position center urgent
 ```